 Tomlinson Library welcomes you to CMU.
-The library provides services to support faculty teaching, research and scholarship needs.
+The library provides services to support faculty teaching, research, and scholarship needs.
 Further information for the services can be found on the library home page: http://coloradomesa.edu/library.
-Feel free to contact the Library Director, Sylvia Rael x1029 with questions about the library's collections or services.
+Feel free to contact the Library Director, Sylvia Rael (srael@coloradomesa.edu) with questions about the library's collections or services.

 The Collections.
-The library has approximately half a million books (205,000 print and 287,000 e-books) and media (CDs, DVDs, streaming), 45,000 full-text journals (mostly e-journals), 108 databases, as well as significant government documents and archival collections.
-They can be searched from the search box on the library home page.
-Material can be delivered to the Montrose and WCCC campuses.
+The library has approximately half a million books (206,409 print and 308,571 e-books) and media (CDs, DVDs, streaming), 49,000 full-text journals (mostly e-journals), 117 databases, as well as significant government documents and archival collections.
+Material can be searched from the search box on the library home page.
+Items can be delivered to the Montrose and CMU Tech campuses.
 Book chapters may be scanned and emailed upon request.
 The collections are built through faculty recommendations in partnership with librarians.
-Faculty recommendations are encouraged.
-Academic departments are assigned specific librarians for the purpose of selecting material to be added to the library collection.
+Recommendations from faculty are encouraged.
+Academic departments are assigned specific librarians for material selection and other faculty support.

 Information Literacy Instruction.
 Degreed librarians are available to instruct students (in person or online) to find, evaluate, and ethically use information resources.
-Research guides and videos are available on the library web page.
 Research guides present library resources by selected subjects and courses.
-Videos include topics such as search strategies, citation help, locating specific formats (videos or e-books) and searching specific databases, and can be embedded in course shells.
+Instructional videos include topics such as search strategies, citation help, locating specific formats (videos or e-books) and searching specific databases, and can be embedded in course shells.

 Research Help (x1860).
-The Research Help desk provides individualized research assistance and is staffed most hours the library is open.
+The Research Help desk provides individualized research assistance and is staffed by CMU degreed librarians most hours the library is open.
 Research help can also be obtained through our chat service, embedded in library and database web pages as well as course shells.
-The service is staffed by CMU degreed librarians.